isaacward1/isaacward1/README.md

 <h1> Waddup :wave:, I'm Isaac! 😎 </h1>
-i use this platform to log some of the cool stuff i do/plan to do at some point.
+i use this platform to log some of the cool stuff im doing.
 Repos are updated once in a blue moon (never)

 <br><br>